 - OC’s RN to BSN program has a strong Christian leadership component throughout the entire program.

-- Two courses will be offered every eight weeks with flexible assignment dates.
+- Students can take one or two courses every eight weeks with flexible assignment dates.

 - The normal $25 application fee is waived for all RN to BSN applicants!

 - Official transcripts verifying an AA or AS degree-maximum of 65 credit hours can be transferred from a 2-year college.